nanovms/nanos/README.md

   nanos-users@nanovms.com

 for general questions.
+We also have a [discussion forum](https://forums.nanovms.com/).

+# Support

 If you'd like more in-depth help reach out to the nanovms folks via drift or email engineering.

 If you need something done *now* or want immediate attention to an issue NanoVMs offers [paid support plans](https://nanovms.com/services/subscription).

+If you need email support you will need to sign up for a support plan.